muesli/markscribe/README.md

 {{end}}
 ```

-This function requires GitHub authentication!
+This function requires GitHub authentication with the following API scopes:
+`read:user`.

 ### Your sponsors